DorianDepriester/OptiPRISMS/Readme.md

 1. Check out the template files (under the eponymous folder) and give a proper name to every parameter you want to optimize.
 These names must be precessed by a "$" symbol (e.g. "$a" instead of "a").
 2. Be sure that common parameters (e.g. path to mesh file, time increment, etc.) in template files fit with your needs.
 3. Edit the [configuration file] to tune optimization-related parameters.
-4. With Python3, run the `optimize` from `OptiPRISMS` module.
+4. With Python3, run the `optimize` function from `OptiPRISMS` module.
 E.g.:
 ```python
 from OptiPRISMS import optimize
 res = optimize(config_file='myConfigFile.ini')